mtw/mtw.github.io/source/_posts/2015-09-02-SHAPE-directed-RNA-folding.markdown

 even in vivo probing data.

-We have recently implemented three previously published methods for incorporation of SHAPE probing data into the *Vienna RNA Package* and benchmarked prediction results with a set of RNAs with known reference structures.
+We have recently implemented three previously published methods for incorporation of SHAPE probing data into the *ViennaRNA Package* and benchmarked prediction results with a set of RNAs with known reference structures.